-Signature Dafe Description QA Assessor UNDP staff member responsible for the Project, typically a UNDP Programme Officer.
-Final signature Milica Begovic confirms they have "checked" to ensure that the SESP is adequately conducted.
-QA Approver UNDP senior manager, typically the UNDP Deputy Country Director (DCD), Country Director (CD), Deputy Resident Representative (DRR), or Resident Representative (RR).
-The QA Approver cannot also be the QA Assessor.
-Final signature confirms they have "cleared" the SESP prior to submittal to the PAC.
-Joseph D'Cruz PAC Chair UNDP chair of the PAC.
+Signature Date Description QA Assessor Milca Begovic UNDP staff memoer responsible for the Project typically a UNDP Programme Officer.
+Final signature confirms they have "checked" to creare that the CESP is acceptablely conducted.
+QA Approver Joseph D'Cruz UNDP senser manager, typically the UNDP Deputy Country Orestor (DCD).
+Country Director (CD), Deputy Resident Representative (DRR), or Resident Representative (RR).
+The QA Approver cannot also be the QA Assessor, Final signature confirms they have "cleared" the SESP prior to submittal to the PAC.
+PAC Chair UNDP than of the PAC.
+In some cases PAC Chair may also be the QA A UNDP char of the PAC.
 In some cases PAC Chair may also be the QA Approver.
-Final signature confirms that the SESP was considered as part of the project appraisal and considered in recommendations of the PAC.
-Michele Candotti
+Final signature continues that the SESP was considered as part of the project appraisal and considered in recommendations of the FAC.